PhilT/arch_installer/README.md

     MACHINE=server RBENV=true bash <(curl -Ls http://goo.gl/tKEBG9)

+`MACHINE=server` sets some things like no XWINDOWS and no UEFI.
+Any other name just sets it as the host name.
 Take a look at the script for all the options and variables.

 ## Notes